 6. I Respond Posi- 7.
-I L.E.A.R.N. to wow the Cus- 8.
+I L.E.A.R.N. to 8.
 I know our Li- 9.
-I Anticipate Needs 10.
-I Act on tively When Speak- ing with Others tomer brary System Needs Knowledge tomer I can answer cus- I anticipate our I ensure the suc- I respond posi- I show I care tomers' questions customers' cess of the systively and show I when presented because I know needs by: tem each day by: care by: with a customer about the Li- Matching for Knowing own -Concentrating on issue by: brary's: -Watching for cues -Knowing our regular customthe customer -Owning the -Facilities cues ers by name problem -Listening thor- -Attentively listen- -Materials oughly -Proactively acing while making -I use the commodating our eye contact L.E.A.R.N. proc- ess of listening, -Services -Acting before being asked customers' needs -Responding with empathizing, -Procedures and Dening asked -Keeping myself sincerity and, when apologizing, re- processes up to date and appropriate saying acting and noti- knowledgeable "I'm happy to take fying to resolve, -Monthly events, about sources of care of that for wow and build activities, training classes and/or information you" trust meetings -Using the cus- litestings tomer's name if I know it Ensuring convertex. -Ensuring complete satisfaction Satisfaction
+I Anticipate 10.
+I Act on tively When Speak- wow the Cus- brary System Needs Knowledge ing with Others tomer - - T record neci I show I care I can answer cus- I anticipate our customers' I ensure the suc- I respond posi- tively and show I when presented tomers' questions because I know needs by: cess of the sys- tem each day by: care by: with a customer about the Li- neeus by. tem each day by. cure by: issue by: brary's: -Watching for -Knowing our -Concentrating on , cues regular customthe customer -Owning the -Facilities ers by name problem -Listening thor- -Attentively listen- -Materials oughly -Proactively acing while making -I use the -Services -Acting before commodating our customers' needs eye contact L.E.A.R.N. proc- ess of listening, -Services being asked customers' needs -Responding with empathizing, -Procedures and Denig asked -Keeping myself sincerity and, when apologizing, re- processes up to date and appropriate saying acting and noti- knowledgeable "I'm happy to take fying to resolve, -Monthly events, about sources of care of that for wow and build activities, training information you" trust classes and/or Using the sus meetings -Using the cus- tomer's name if I know it -Ensuring complete satisfaction